Schema๐Ÿ”—

 4

 RootType extensions are made available in the GraphQL ObjectType extensions after the schema is created.
-The RootType itself is found in the extensions under a key defined by the ROOT_TYPE_EXTENSIONS_KEY setting.
+The RootType itself is found in the GraphQL ObjectType extensions under a key defined by the ROOT_TYPE_EXTENSIONS_KEY setting.

-Entrypoints can be thought of as the "API endpoints inside the GraphQL schema".
-They are the fields in a RootType from which you can execute operations like queries or mutations.
+Entrypoints can be thought of as the "API endpoints inside the GraphQL schema" from which you can execute operations like queries or mutations.
+In GraphQL terms, they are the fields on the ObjectType created from a RootType

 An Entrypoint always requires a reference from which it will create the proper GraphQL resolver, output type, and arguments for the operation.